 Our continued financial performance may depend on our ability to react to changes in the asset management industry, respond to evolving investor demands and develop, market, and manage new investment products.
-Conversely, the development and introduction of new products, including the creation or acquisition of products with a focus on ESG matters, requires continued innovative effort on our part and may require significant time and resources, as well as ongoing support and investment.
+Conversely, the development and introduction of new products requires continued innovative effort on our part and may require significant time and resources, as well as ongoing support and investment.
 Substantial risks and uncertainties are associated with the introduction of new products, including the implementation of new and appropriate operational controls and procedures, shifting investor and market preferences, the introduction of competing products, constraints on our ability to manage growth, and compliance with regulatory and disclosure requirements.
 A growing number of new products also depend on data provided by third parties as analytical inputs and are subject to additional risks, including with respect to data quality, cost, availability, and provider relationships.
 There can be no assurance that we will be able to develop or acquire new products that address the needs of investors on the timescale they require.
 Any failure to successfully develop or acquire new products, or effectively manage associated operational risks, could harm our reputation and expose us to additional costs, which may reduce our assets under management and adversely affect our revenues.